 But Bateman is merely an empty vessel for the murderer living inside.
 "I like to dissect girls.
 Did you know I'm utterly insane?"
 He reveals his true nature in quiet voice-over and before a kill.
 Bale would become a star thanks to his performance.
 His Patrick Bateman is one of the unforgettable characters of modern cinema.

-It's been 20 years since American Psycho premiered and there's no time like the present to celebrate one of the sharpest horror movies ever made.
+It's been a long time since American Psycho premiered and there's no time like the present to celebrate one of the sharpest horror movies ever made.
 These are 20 things you never knew about the movie:

 1. Bale found his inspiration for Patrick Bateman in a Tom Cruise appearance on The Late Show with David Letterman.
 Bale saw in Cruise "a very intense friendliness with nothing behind the eyes."
 Ironically, Cruise is a character in the novel, American Psycho.
 He lives in the same apartment building as Bateman and they meet on an elevator where Bateman screws up the name of Cruise's film, Cocktail, calling it Bartender.
 Bale also used Nicolas Cage's live-wire performance in Vampire's Kiss as inspiration for Bateman.

 2. The name "Patrick Bateman" is an homage to Norman Bates, Alfred Hitchcock's killer in Psycho.

 3. American Psycho was planned for years before it was released in 2000.
 Originally, Ellis was set to option his own script for director Stuart Gordon with Johnny Depp as Bateman.
 But Gordon wanted to go black and white and X-rated to stay true to the novel and plans fell through.
 Director David Cronenberg then became attached with Brad Pitt in the lead, but the project also failed to get off the ground.